msamiboz/Project_Management_Dashboard/README.md

 In this ratio phases with 1 done in exactly planned time, ratios lower than one represent quick completions.
 Finally more than 1 tells us that project phases with delays. higher the value more the delay in term "times": ratio 2 means phase completed 2 times the amount planned.

+Two observations have negative delay ratios means that actual start date is after planned end date which is a mistake most prpbbaly project phase is postponed due to previous phases lags.
+Because we cannot analyze it we drop these two values.
+Another 16 observation is removed temporarily to be able model Delay ratio.
+These observation have zero delay ratio which means they finished the phase asme day they started.

+Another reamrk to keep in mind is becuase this is created on ended project phase this column dont give any insgiht about planning (PNS) or inprogress phases.
+Also because scope and desing is early steps of a project each completed construction phase have completed scope and desing inverse is obivouly not true.
+So analysis contains this column have
 ### Cost override

+$$
+\text{Cost_override}= \frac{\text{Total_Phase_Actual_Spending_Amount} - \text{Project_Budget_Amount}}{\text{Project_Budget_Amount}}
+$$